itzdaimy/Dmerger/README.md

 - 🧱 **Merge Limits**: Define how many items can merge in a single operation.
 - 🛠️ **Hot Reload**: Reload config without restarting your server.
 - 🧪 **Debug Mode**: Toggle detailed logs for development and testing.

 ---

+## ❓Support/Help

+- You can get help at my discord server! https://discord.gg.daimy

+---